near/docs/docs/2.develop/4.testing/unit/unit.md

 ---

 ## ⚠️ Limitations
-Unit tests are usefull to check for code integrity, and detect basic errors on isolated methods.
+Unit tests are useful to check for code integrity, and detect basic errors on isolated methods.
 However, since unit tests do not run on a blockchain, there are many things which they cannot detect.
 Unit tests are not suitable for:

 - Testing [gas](../../3.contracts/environment/environment.md) and [storage](../../3.contracts/storage.md) usage
 - Testing [transfers](../../3.contracts/actions.md)